MicrosoftDocs/dynamics365smb-docs/business-central/power-bi-faq.md

 <!-- 19 -->
 ### Loading data from Business Central web services seems slow.
 Is there any way to get data directly from the SQL database table?

-No. Direct access to the database isn't possible, but switching to API pages (when the new connector available) will help greatly.
+No. Direct access to the database isn't possible, but switching to API pages will help greatly.

 ## [Advanced](#tab/advanced)
 <!-- 1 -->